 We made it guys!
 We are on to the FINAL solid Lush deodorant I’ve been testing out.
 Now this isn’t the end of my deodorant explorations but it is the end of my Lush deodorant options, there are other companies out there to be explored too after all.
-You can read my previous findings here and here.
-I do feel it worth mentioning that Lush also has some powder deodorants that I haven’t tried, and that’s simply a waste thing.
+You can read my previous findings on zero waste, sustainable deodorants further back on the blog.
+I also feel it’s worth mentioning that Lush have some powder deodorants that I haven’t tried, and that’s simply a waste thing.
 Lush’s bottles are recycled and recyclable, but if there’s an option to choose something with no packaging at all, I’m going to want to go with that.
 When there were so many solid, packaging free options to try out I decided to leave the powders for later.
 Maybe if there’s a refill option in store one day a la zero waste supermarkets?

 So today’s Lush deodorant is Aromaco, which is often Lush’s best selling deodorant.
 It doesn’t have a ton of ingredients in it (hooray!) but the main ones are witch hazel infusion to cleanse and tone the skin, chamomile vinegar which is antibacterial and tightens pores and patchouli oil for scent, which apparently has a ‘relaxing, uplifting effect on the mind.’
 This was an interesting one when I first got it, it definitely smelled clean.
 Like, uber clean.
 It almost makes me think of soap whilst still smelling much more natural than actual soap.
 It’s a bit of a weird one to describe, but I like it.